PlayStation mentality

-PlayStation mentality refers to the disassociation between combatants and the consequences of their actions, as a result of the use of weapon interfaces which resemble video games.
+PlayStation mentality refers to the dissociation between combatants and the consequences of their actions, as a result of the use of weapon interfaces which resemble video games.
+Reports in 2026 indicated, for example, that Ukrainian drone operators used Grand Theft Auto V to help simulate navigation and targeting in urban environments.

 The effect is named after the PlayStation games console, and is commonly cited in discussions of the problems of drone warfare, such as that conducted by the United States Central Intelligence Agency in the Pakistan tribal areas, typically using predator drones.